FOSSEE/sees/tdd/lab-workbook.rst

      of this chapter to a separate function called test_gcd().
 Do the same for LCM function and num_of_days() function.
-Make sure when the respective Python files are executed as stand alone scripts these tests executed.
+Make sure when the respective Python files are executed as stand alone scripts these tests executed.                                  - U-level
   2. Put all these files in a single directory called utils and run the nosetests command.
-Make a report of the results.
+Make a report of the results.   - U-level
   3. Write doctests to each of the above functions.
-Demonstrate and report the results as executed by running the doctests using doctest.testmod() function and using nosetests command.
+Demonstrate and report the results as executed by running the doctests using doctest.testmod() function and using nosetests command. -Ap-level

 Lab - 4
 =======